Eiffel Tower in Paris

 The Palais Idéal is also considered a premier example of Naïve art.
 Ferdinand Cheval, who had no training in art or architecture, is recognized as a pioneer of Naïve art.

-What is Special about Palais Idéal as a Place to Visit in France?
+What is Special about Palais Idéal?

 The Palais Idéal is quite simply remarkable.
 It looks like a cross between Angkor Wat and a strangely ornate wedding cake.
 You really have to see it and wander through its passageways to admire the incredible details.

-You are awestruck by Cheval’s dedication and imagination.
-If you’re feeling at all cynical about the power of one person’s commitment to fulfilling a dream, visit the Palais Idéal and have your faith in human ingenuity restored.
+If you’re feeling at all cynical about the power of one person’s commitment to fulfilling a dream, visit the Palais Idéal and restore your faith in human ingenuity.

 Getting to Palais Idéal

-The Palais Idéal is located about an hour south of Lyon in the village of Hauterives in the Drôme Department of southeast France.
+The Palais Idéal is about an hour south of Lyon in the village of Hauterives in the Drôme Department of southeast France.
 Combine a trip to Palais Idéal with a drive through this beautiful area west of the Alps.

 Map showing the location of the Palais Ideal